What Is Memory? The Cognitive Process Of Remembering

 Support options for memory challenges

 Living with a memory challenge can be stressful and confusing.
 Whether it is caused by a disease, mental health condition, or another challenge, you're not alone.
 Talking to a therapist may be beneficial, as improving your mental health could improve your mental capacity to an extent.
-If you struggle to remember appointments and locations or can't drive, you might also appreciate the availability of internet-based therapy platforms like BetterHelp.
+If you struggle to remember appointments and locations or can't drive, you might also appreciate the availability of internet-based therapy platforms like BetterHelp

-Studies have found that CBT can be as effective online as in-person for many clients, offering a convenient and cost-effective alternative to traditional therapy.
+Studies suggest that CBT can often be as effective online as in-person for many clients, offering a convenient and cost-effective alternative to traditional therapy.
 With an online platform, you can work with a licensed therapist from your home or any location with an internet connection at a time that works for you.
 A counselor can help you determine if your memory challenges are related to mental health challenges and help you devise a treatment plan and goals for your future.

 Takeaway